Beaufort & Port Royal

 Beaufort National Cemetery

 1601 Boundary Street, (843)524-3925.
-One of the first cemeteries established during the Civil War, it is one of the few that contains both Confederate and Union dead.
+One of the first cemeteries established during the Civil War, it is one of the few that contains the remains of both Confederate and Union soldiers.

 Chapel of Ease